Can Rugby Players Play American Football?

 3. Nate Ebner

 The most famous name on our list will certainly go to Nate Ebner and his name is something that you would probably hear or see on the TV in the coming weeks.
-Based on the fact which was predicted by most bookmakers, Ebner’s team, the New England Patriots, are in the Super Bowl.
+Based on the fact that was predicted by most bookmakers, Ebner’s team, the New England Patriots, are in the Super Bowl.
 Patriots winning the Super Bowl ring has odds of only 5/1 way back in September.
-This will hopefully be Ebner’s third Super Bowl rings.
+This will hopefully be Ebner’s third Super Bowl ring.

-The distinction of the only active player to play in the Olympics also goes to Ebner – when he played at the 2016 Olympics Brazil for the USA in rugby sevens.
+The distinction of the only active player to play in the Olympics also goes to Ebner – when he played at the 2016 Olympics in Brazil for the USA in rugby sevens.
 The United States of America eventually finished in the ninth position even if he had played well scoring two tries.
 Abner has made a great transition between rugby and American football.
-And his transition has shown to the world the type of athleticism that is required to cope with the demands of the two types of sports.
+And his transition has shown the world the type of athleticism that is required to cope with the demands of the two types of sports.

 4. Hayden Smith

 Hayden Smith took a punt in the NFL in 2012 after booking his name on the books at Saracens.
 He was eventually signed to the New York Jets practice squad after training with numerous teams.
 In 2013, Smith was released but he had made the active roster that year and played competitively.
 Smith only received a pass in an NFL game during his time in the United States.
-That might look inadequately small but it’s actually pretty impressive when you consider many players who tried to switch but we’re not able to make it pass the practice squad.
+That might look inadequately small but it’s actually pretty impressive when you consider many players who tried to switch but we’re not able to make it past the practice squad.

-Smith gave switching his best shot even if it is not quite the success story we all had hoped for.
+Smith gave switching his best shot even if it was not quite the success story we all had hoped for.
 After getting back to England, he was re-signed to the Saracens again.
 Interestingly, in 2015, he helped Saracens to beat Exeter Chiefs and then go on to win the Anglo-Welsh Cup Final.
 Smith also won caps in the Pacific National Cup which held up in 2104, where he represented the US national rugby team.
 The National League One now owns the masterclass player who now played for Esher RFC.

 Can Rugby Players Hack It In American Football?
 Or Vice Versa?

-There have been notable players who made the move from rugby league to American football and even from American football to the rugby league.
+There have been notable players who made the move from rugby league to American football and even from American football to rugby league.
 But almost all of their attempts were futile and they could not even proceed past the practice teams.
 But Nate and Gavin were outstanding and gave us all food for thought.

 If we have to look it from the angle of the American football fans, it would be more similar to the Marshawn Lynch leaving his NFL team (the Seahawks) at the age of 26 to join the rugby league located in Australia.
 Or perhaps the one who left MLB only to pursue a cricket career in India (Derek Jeter).
 There’s a lot of news about it underneath.